Don’t Get Caught Without The Proper Insurance Coverage. Help Make Your Event Successful With Special Event Insurance.

 The law does not require event insurance.
 However, many venues will require you to purchase general liability insurance.
 You could lose your spot if you can’t provide proof of insurance within a certain period of time.
 More importantly, you could end up with significant financial losses if you don’t have proper insurance coverage in place for your event.

-Yes, event cancellation requires a small fee.
+Yes, event cancellation requires a deductible.
 In fact, liability claims carry a larger deductible depending on your desired coverage limits.

 Emergencies happen and we understand that.
 Examples of covered emergencies include: